 Three of Golf Magazine's Top 20 Best Public Golf Courses in NYS are in our region-Ravenwood (#7), Greystone (#14) & Bristol Harbour Resort (#17).

 Golfers in Rochester have enough options to play twice a week from spring through fall... and never walk the same course twice!
 The courses range from well-designed championship semiprivate clubs to heavily-played municipal courses.
 Here's just a taste of what you'll find:

 Rochester and the Finger Lakes features many semiprivate/public golf courses.
-Including, Ravenwood, Bristol Harbour, Eagle Vale, Mill Creek, and Greystone.
-The Finger Lakes Golf Trail includes packages with nearby accommodations at Bristol Harbour Resort, The Woodcliff Hotel and Spa, Holiday Inn Express or the Radisson Hotel Rochester Riverside in Rochester.
+Including, Ravenwood, Deerfield Country Club, Mill Creek, Blue Heron Hills, Eagle Vale and Greystone.
+The Finger Lakes Golf Trail includes packages with nearby accommodations at The Woodcliff Hotel and Spa and the Holiday Inn Express among others.